Healthcare in Taiwan: Electronic health records

 Taiwan implemented a national electronic health record system beginning with a 3-year plan in 2009.
 All residents have a national health insurance card that allows health providers to access their medical information, including visits, prescriptions, and vaccinations.

 Nursing

-The Ministry of Health and Welfare was in charge of nurses regulation in Taiwan.
-Nursing was a licensed profession, which provide further of specialist education.
+The Ministry of Health and Welfare is in charge of nursing regulation in Taiwan.
+Nursing is a licensed profession.
+A nurse specialist practitioner system was introduced in 2006 to enhance the professional competence of nursing staff and improve the quality of health care.
+In 2023, Taiwan had 187,725 nurses and 14,383 nurse practitioners.